Rana2E/Rana2E/README.md

 # 👋 Welcome to Rana's GitHub!

-I'm a senior Software Engineering student at **Prince Muqrin University**, passionate about building meaningful and human-centered software.
+I'm a senior Software Engineering student at **UPM**, passionate about building meaningful and human-centered software.
 I enjoy learning, solving real-world problems, and working across both mobile and web technologies.

 ---